valq7711/ombott/README.md

 # ombott
-This is bottle spin-off (One More BOTTle)
+This is bottle.py spin-off (One More BOTTle)